Max Muncy Player Props: Dodgers vs. Cubs

 Max Muncy At The Plate

-- Muncy has six home runs and eight walks while hitting .239.
+- Muncy is hitting .224 with six home runs and nine walks.

-- Among the qualifying batters in MLB play, his batting average ranks 123rd, his on-base percentage ranks 79th, and he is 17th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 147th, his on-base percentage ranks 86th, and he is 25th in the league in slugging.

-- In five games this year (38.5%), Muncy has picked up an RBI, including two games with multiple runs batted in.
+- Muncy has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.